AbdellahChehat/QualyfiHubAndSpokePt3/README.md

 - [x] 12.
 Resolve the private DNS names from the VM to the private endpoints internal IP addresses - in the VM use the DOS command nslookup to lookup the private DNS

+Extra Success Criteria:
+- [x] 1.
+Clone the exercise 1 code to new repo
+- [ ] 2.
+Remark out the slow resources
+- [ ] 3.
+Create Github Action to deploy code using Deployment Stack with linting, preflight, what-if, approval
+- [ ] 4.
+Remove a spoke from the code – and see it deployed and spoke removed from environment
+- [ ] 5.
+Add the spoke back to the code – and see it deployed and spoke readded